Expert guide to the best parks in Mexico City: Bosque de Chapultepec

 ➡️ The castillo was built by the Viceroy of New Spain as a summer house.
 It was later the official residence of Emperor Maximilian I of Mexico (1864 – 67).
 In 1882, it was declared as the official residence of the president and remained so until 1939 when President Lazaro Cardenas chose to live in Los Pinos and, in 1939, turned the castle into a museum.

-➡️ Having been dragged around more stately homes than you can ever imagine as a child, the Alcazár (the second section of the museum), is less to my taste since it’s the palace of the last Emperor, Maximiliano and his wife, Carlota.
-The upper floor here though is astounding as it’s an outdoor garden on the roof and the views from both floors over the city are some of the most impressive you’ll ever see.
+🏰 The second section of the museum, the Alcazár, is the palace of the last Emperor, Maximiliano and his wife, Carlota.
+The upper floor here is astounding as it’s an outdoor garden on the roof and the views from both floors over the city are some of the most impressive you’ll ever see.
 I stood for far longer than anyone might think is normal just gawping, taking it all in and being utterly grateful for the opportunity and privilege of visiting.

 Tips: go early before the crowds.
-When you buy your entry ticket also grab a locker token as no food or drink can be taken inside the castle and bags are checked.
+As you enter, ask for a locker token as no food or drink can be taken inside the castle and bags are checked.
 I was super happy to have a locker as my bag was heavy and it meant I could leave everything not valuable at the bottom of the hill in the guarded lockers and then walk up relatively unencumbered.
 Oh yes, the castillo is at the top of a hill.

 This, for many, is THE museum of Mexico.
-I’ve been three times in fifteen years and yes, it’s astounding.
+I’ve been three times, and yes, it’s astounding.
 It was also the first Mexican museum (founded in 1825).
 It is a huge museum that can be pretty overwhelming as it is home to collections from across Mexico’s history and geographic locations.
 Be sure to leave at least half a day to explore this giant of a museum.

 A good one with the kids, we visited here partly because it’s where you buy tickets for the Carcamo de Dolores (they come as a pair) but we really had a great time exploring the nine exhibition halls, learning about the natural history of our planet and of Mexico.
 It’s a very hands on museum that kids love.